 Transfer from another school or college within UVA into the School of Nursing to earn a BSN

-- Six semesters of full-time study
+- Earn a BSN in three years: six semesters of full-time study

 - 120 credits

 - Graduates are eligible for the NCLEX exam

 - Apply by February 1 (for entry the following fall)

 - 93% employment rate 3 months after graduation (BSN & CNL class of 2016)